JiriTrecak/Laurine/README.md

 > Too tired to read?
 That is understandable.
 That is why I made this example.
 You will find it little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Laurine/tree/master/Example).
 Just download and run in Xcode.

-> Laurine now supports Swift 3.0 and higher.
-Looking for version compatible with Swift 2.2?
-We have that as well - [switch to 2.2 branch](https://github.com/JiriTrecak/Laurine/tree/Swift-2.2).
+> Latest version of laurine now supports Swift 3.2 / 4.0 and higher (XCode 9).
+Looking for version compatible with XCode 8?
+We have that as well - [switch to S3 branch](https://github.com/JiriTrecak/Laurine/tree/Swift-3.0).
+Looking for version compatible with Swift 2?
+Here you go - [switch to S2 branch](https://github.com/JiriTrecak/Laurine/tree/Swift-2.2).

 ## Do I need it?
 (Yes, you do)